2025 Student Conference on Conservation Science

 SCCS helps early career conservation scientists gain experience, learn new ideas and make contacts that will be valuable for their future careers.

-Over the past 24 years, SCCS Cambridge has hosted over 3,400 delegates from 136 countries worldwide.
+Over the past 24 years, SCCS Cambridge has hosted some 4,000 delegates from 136 countries worldwide.

 “You cannot have a healthy human society on an unhealthy planet”